UNO-Babb/Lab10/README.md

 imgplot = plt.imshow(img, extent=[-190, -30, 14, 85])
 ```
 Again, you may need to adjust the values to best fit your data on top of the map.

+## Step 6 - Using Today's Data
+I updated to the most recent data in the **10-28-2021.csv** file but since many areas are no longer reporting, the data is grouped by state.
+This mean the data is much less granular and each state is boiled down to one data-point.
+Fell free to play with that new data but I found it to be less interesting.

 ## Further Exploration
 There are many other tools to plot information on a map.
 Here are some more resources to explore.